General University Awards for S.C. Residents

 While these awards generally cannot be combined with one another (see Presidential Scholars Award, Provost Scholars Award and USC STEM Supplement below), they can be combined with a state lottery funded scholarship, making your USC education even more affordable!

 Stamps Scholars annual value: At least $20,000

 Four-year value: At least $95,000

 Enrichment fund: $10,000

 1801 Scholars Award annual value: $10,000

 Four-year value: $40,000

-To apply for these awards, you must submit both a USC application and a Top Scholars application supplement to the Office of Undergraduate Admissions.
-The deadline for the Top Scholars application is Nov.
+To apply for these awards, you must submit both a USC application and a Honors College application supplement to the Office of Undergraduate Admissions.
+The deadline for the Honors College application supplement is Nov.
 15.

 Annual value: Up to $10,000